On the Analytic Wavelet Transform: Estimation of Modulated Oscillations

 The additional term in $\widehat\omega^{\{\cdot\}}(t)$ compared with $\omega_\psi(t)$ reflects the joint effect of contemporaneous amplitude and frequency modulation.
 It does not occur in $\omega_\psi(t)$ since

 and evaluating the term proportional to $\omega'(t)$ from (\ref{ridgetheorem}), we find it cancels a similar term in $\Omega_\psi\left(t,\omega_\psi/\omega(t)\right)$, leading to (\ref{differentiatelocally}).
 The difference between $\widehat\omega^{\{\cdot\}}(t)$ and $\omega_\psi(t)$ is therefore attributed to a contribution to the rate of change of phase $\phi_\psi(t)$ due to the motion of the instantaneous frequency curve across scales at a fixed time.
-The instantaneous frequency thus seems anomalous in that it is not completely controlled at lowest perturbation order by the localized analytic signal.
+The estimated instantaneous frequency thus seems anomalous---compared with the estimated amplitude, phase, and instantaneous bandwidth---in that it is not completely controlled at lowest perturbation order by the localized analytic signal.

 Similarly we can estimate the second-order instantaneous modulation function $\widetilde \rho_2(t)$ by defining

 which is evaluated along a ridge, leading to

 Proceeding as with the instantaneous frequency and bandwidth estimates, one can find